digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 First thing after unzipping the runtime should be creating a copy of `openhab_default.cfg` to `openhab.cfg`.
 All personal settings should always only be done in this copy.
 This ensures that your settings are not lost, if you unzip a new version of the runtime to your openHAB home directory.

 The `openhab_default.cfg` file comes with extensive comments which explain, what settings are available and what can be configured with them.
-If you have any doubts, please ask on the discussion group.
+If you have any doubts, please ask on the [discussion group](https://groups.google.com/forum/#!forum/openhab).

 ## Individual Configuration

 For specific topics, there exist dedicated configurations files.
 These can be found in the folder `${openhab_home}/configurations`.
 For each topic, there should be another sub folder, such as `${openhab_home}/configurations/items`.

+### Automation
+Rule files are stored in `${openhab_home}/configurations/rules`.
+Visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on using rules, scripts and related actions.

 ### Item Definitions